-At the Sault Cooperative Preschool, we have adopted the Creative Curriculum and its assessment partner GOLD Assessment tool.
-The Creative Curriculum is a child lead curriculum that helps the kids learn from hands-on activities, teach lead whole group discussions, and free choice.
-It is a way for the kids to stay interested in what THEY want to learn about.
-The staff uses the GOLD Assessment tool to see where the kids are on all different levels and interprets that into what each child needs to do to get where they need to be.
+At the Sault Cooperative Preschool, we have adopted the Creative Curriculum and its assessment partner, the GOLD Assessment tool.
+The Creative Curriculum empowers children to be confident, creative, and caring learners through play-based, hands-on investigations-a research-based approach that incorporates language, literacy, and mathematics throughout the day.
+The staff uses the GOLD Assessment tool to assess where the children are on all different levels and understand each child's needs based on developmentally appropriate milestones.
 Along with the Creative Curriculum, and the GOLD assessment, the staff uses Zoo Phonics on a daily basis to help the students with their letter and sound recognition.